Seonggyu-Bae/MicroProcessor/README.md

 # Intro
-All of this contents is Lecture of School of Electronic Engineering, Kyungpook National University
+All of this contents is Lecture of School of Electronic Engineering, Kyungpook National University by ACES Lab.
 # MicroProcessor

 The every smart systems and internet connection of things (IoT) are based on microcontrollers/microprocessors, which are powered by specially-designed firmware and dedicated hardware.
 In this lecture, I studied MCU-based approach to program everything around us.